-gression (29-32).
-Alternative precursor lesions identified in prophylactically removed BRCA (breast-ovarian cancer susceptibility gene)-positive ovaries include the appearance of a papillary phenotype of the epithelium, multiple invaginations that may provide the mechanism of cyst formation, stromal abnormalities, and hyperplasia.
+Ovarian inclusion cysts, which may form from epithelial invaginations, serve as precursors for the establishment of ovarian cancer (27, 28).
+Since most ovarian cancers are diagnosed during the last stages of disease, alterations in the phenotypes and genetic expression of ovarian cysts are important to study as an immediate antecedent to disease progression (29-32).
+Alternative precursor lesions identified in prophylactically removed BRCA positive ovaries include the appearance of a papillary phenotype of the epithelium, multiple invaginations that may provide the mechanism of cyst formation, stromal abnormalities, and hyperplasia.
 The ovary also develops cyst-like structures in women who have polycystic ovarian syndrome; however, these cysts are derived from follicles, a categorically different source, and do accumulate in response to ovulation (33).
 Therefore, studying the development of ovarian epithelial cysts in response to ovulation may provide insight into the incremental changes that lead to ovarian epithelial cancers.

-The TGF β and activin signaling pathways are present in OSE and have a variety of signaling properties important in cell maintenance.
-Both TGF β and activin stimulate the phosphorylation of intracellular signaling molecules known as Smad2 and Smad3 by binding to and activating their own unique type II and type I receptors.
-The role of activin and TGF β in cancer biology has been studied in vitro.
-Interestingly, these molecules can be both growth stimulatory and growth inhibitory (34-46).
-Two mouse models with impaired activin or TGF β signaling in the ovary, the MT-inhibin α overexpressing mouse and the MIS-Smad2DN mouse, develop inclusion cysts that express the epithelial marker cytokeratin 8 (CK8) (47).
+The transforming growth factor beta $(TGF\beta)$ and activin signaling pathways are present in OSE and have a variety of signaling properties important in cell maintenance.
+Both TGF $\beta$ and activin phosphorylation stimulate the of intracellular signaling molecules known as Smads 2 and 3 by binding to and activating their own unique type II and type I receptors.
+The role of activin and TGFβ in cancer biology has been studied in vitro.
+Interestingly these molecules can be both growth stimulatory and growth inhibitory (34-46).
+Two mouse models with impaired activin or TGF $\beta$ signaling in the ovary, the MT-inhibin alpha overexpressing mouse and MIS-Smad2DN mouse. develop the inclusion cysts that express the epithelial marker cytokeratin 8 (CK8) (47).
 Because these animals do not develop full-blown cancer, they may be used to study the role of ovulation during the progression of ovarian cysts to cancer.
-Cysts from Smad2DN and MT-inhibin α mice resemble the human condition of endosalpingiosis (47); therefore, the effect that ovulation has on these benign lesions may also be studied.
+Cysts from Smad2DN and MT-inhibin alpha mice resemble the human condition of endosalpingiosis (47), therefore the effect that ovulation has on these benign lesions may also be studied.

 The purpose of the present study was to investigate the impact of chronic superovulation in control CD1 mice and Smad2DN mice on the formation of ovarian inclusion cysts and the progression of transgenically induced cysts toward neoplastic transformation.
-The ovaries were then characterized to determine whether ovulation contributed to a higher incidence of cyst formation, changes in cyst area, and alterations in the regions of cyst formation.
-In addition, cyst proliferation rate, induction of key activin and TGF β signaling pathways, and their responsiveness to hormones were examined.
-These experiments demonstrate the effect of ovulation on cyst location and area as well as the role of TGF β and activin signaling in these cysts.
+The ovaries were then characterized to determine if ovulation contributed to a higher incidence of cyst formation, changes in cyst area, and alterations in the regions of cyst formation.
+In addition, cyst proliferation rate, induction of key activin and TGFB signaling pathways, and their responsiveness to examined.
+These hormones were experiments demonstrate the effect of ovulation on cyst location and area as well as the role of TGFB and activin signaling in these cysts.